15 Office Improvement Ideas to Create a Better Work Environment

 Be realistic about the amount of work that each employee can handle.
 An excessive workload, which translates to burnout, is one of the top reasons that people leave jobs.
 Research shows that productivity goes downhill fast when someone works more than 50 hours.
 But if you must give an employee more work, show that you value them by also giving them a raise or promotion.
 Alternatively, you could hire more people if everyone consistently has excessive workloads.
 This costs you more, but you will see greater retention and productivity in the long-term.

-15. Allow staff to set their own hours.
+15. Allow staff to set their own hours for better productivity.

 The traditional nine-to-five, Monday-to-Friday work week isn’t necessarily the most beneficial or productive schedule for everyone.
 The 8-hour workday is pretty arbitrary, and only became popular around 1914 when Henry Ford cut down his employees’ schedules from 14 hours per day (and doubled their pay!) and saw higher profit margins.
 Some people simply work better later in the day and would benefit from a later start time.
 Others have family commitments and would rather work longer hours on fewer days.
 Whenever possible, let employees choose their own schedules.
 That will inspire them to work smarter and waste less time.